 27. Coinbase

-Coinbase is a secure platform that makes it easy to exchange digital cryptocurrencies like Bitcoin and Ethereum.
-As the largest cryptocurrency trading platform, the company earned over $1 billion in revenue in 2017.
-Since launching in 2012, it has scaled to offer cryptocurrency transactions and storage in over 190 countries.
+Coinbase is a secure platform that makes it easy to exchange digital currencies like Bitcoin and Ethereum.
+As the largest digital currency trading platform, the company earned over $1 billion in revenue in 2017.
+Since launching in 2012, it has scaled to offer digital asset transactions and storage in over 190 countries.

 Lessons from Coinbase’s Pitch Deck

 The founders faced a significant hurdle when creating a pitch deck.
-In 2012, most investors were clueless about cryptocurrencies and the challenges faced by the small community of crypto investors.
-Therefore, the pitch deck had to educate investors on cryptocurrency and explain why the solution was necessary to the market.
+In 2012, most investors were clueless about Bitcoin and the challenges faced by the small community of crypto investors.
+Therefore, the pitch deck had to educate investors on digital currency and explain why the solution was necessary for the market.

-Coinbase’s startup pitch deck explains why other solutions are ineffective (too difficult to use) while positioning the company as the ideal solution for its audience’s challenges.
+Coinbase’s startup pitch deck explains why other solutions are ineffective and difficult to use.
+It follows that message with evidence to position the company as the ideal solution for the market’s challenges.
 Furthermore, the pitch deck validated the existence of demand by showcasing rapid growth in user registrations, user engagement, and annual revenue.

 Coinbase’s Fundraising History